KENWOLVERINE1/KENWOLVERINE1/README.md

 I am passionate about finance and tech. \
 Anything involving finance and tech spikes my interest and if it is also open source then HELL YEAH!!! \
 And my hobbies include watching anime and digital art as you can see the reference i gave above there..... \
-You see what did there.....
+You see what i did there.....
 I know right!!!
 I Slayed that one!!!

 <!--